Skip to content

 They feed mainly on seeds but can also be seen eating insects during breeding season when raising their young chicks.

-These intrepid little birds live in open grasslands such as prairies or meadows where they build cup-shaped nests in trees or shrubs to raise their young family.
+These brave little birds live in open grasslands such as prairies or meadows, building cup-shaped nests in trees or shrubs to raise their young family.

 KingdomAnimalia